 2 - Scrub beets with warm water to remove any dirt or sand.
 Pat dry (not with a white towel).
 Slice off the root and stem ends.

-3 - Bake: Arrange peelings in a single layer on a
+3 - Bake: Arrange peelings in a single layer on a lined baking sheet (affiliate).
+Bake for 5-8 minutes or until crispy.
+Keep a close eye on them as they can burn easily.

 4 - Remove from the oven, let cool briefly and enjoy!